List of Donkey Kong characters: Kiddy Kong

-Kiddy Kong, known as in Japan, is a large yet infant gorilla that was introduced in Donkey Kong Country 3: Dixie Kong's Double Trouble! as Dixie's cousin.
-Later online errata described him as age three and Dixie's "little cousin", as well as the younger brother of Chunky Kong.
-Their mission is to solve a series of mysteries in the Northern Kremisphere and find their missing friends Donkey Kong and Diddy Kong.
-His abilities include water skipping, being able to roll farther to make longer than average jumps, and throwing Dixie high out of normal jump reach, with Dixie being able to throw him and guide his fall to break platforms and unveil hidden secrets.
+Kiddy Kong, known as in Japan, is a large three-year-old toddler gorilla that was introduced in Donkey Kong Country 3: Dixie Kong's Double Trouble! as Dixie's cousin. and the younger brother of Chunky Kong.
+His abilities include water skipping, rolling jumps, and throwing Dixie high out of normal jump range.

 Kiddy Kong is also playable in Donkey Kong Land III, where he joins Dixie in her quest to prove herself worthy by finding the fabled Lost World before DK, Diddy, and the Kremlings.
 He does not appear in Donkey Kong 64, but is mentioned in the manual as being the baby brother of Chunky Kong.
 He appeared as a racer in the trailer for the cancelled Donkey Kong Racing.
-He has not made any physical appearances in games not developed by Rare, the other two being Chunky Kong and Swanky Kong.
 In Super Smash Bros.
-Ultimate, he appears as part of Dixie Kong's upgraded collectible "Spirit".
+Ultimate, he appears as part of Dixie Kong's upgraded collectible Spirit.